LMM101/Awesome-Multimodal-Next-Token-Prediction/README.md

 <p>

-Building on the foundations of language modeling in natural language processing, Next Token Prediction (NTP) has evolved into a versatile training objective for machine learning tasks across various modalities, achieving considerable success.
+Building on the foundations of language modeling in natural language processing, Next Token Prediction (NTP) has evolved into a versatile training objective for machine learning tasks across various modalities, achieving considerable success in both understanding and generation tasks.
 This repo features a comprehensive paper and repos collection for the survey: "Next Token Prediction Towards Multimodal Intelligence: A Comprehensive Survey".

 ## 🔥🔥 News